satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 could also focus on portions of the article that reflect their expertise and interests; but they would, of course, have the opportunity to provide feedback on an entire article.
-Furthermore, they would not be held responsible every\ :sup:``[c] <#cmnt3>`_`\  aspect of the article, leaving portions that they are not qualified or interested in for others and their silence would not be mistaken for tacit approval.
+Furthermore, they would not be held responsible for every\ :sup:``[c] <#cmnt3>`_`\  aspect of the article, leaving portions that they are not qualified or interested in for others and their silence would not be mistaken for tacit approval.
 This will lessen burden\ :sup:``[d] <#cmnt4>`_`\  placed on any one reviewer, enabling a more comprehensive, timely and scientifically rigorous review.
 This would also expose which portions of an article were not reviewed.

 In case there is a fear of disclosure prior to publication\ :sup:``[2] <#ftnt2>`_`\ , of an overwhelming amount of